Things to Do

 Penumbra: Corridor of Ambience The fine art worlds of Tampa and St. Pete often converge when speaking of the painter, muralist and installation artist Ya la’Ford.
 Her upcoming installation at Seminole Heights’ Tempus Projects will take the viewer into a transformed and illuminated space with geometric-laden layers.
 On view through May 3.
 The gallery is at 4636 N. Florida Ave., Tampa. tempus-projects.com.

-Pin Point: David McKirdy with special guest Larry Allen Leslie Curran Gallery presents two artists with a keen attention to detail.
-David McKirdy lives and works in Tampa.
-His patterns and fields “evoke associations from the atomic to the cosmic.”
-The origins of his award-winning body of work came from his time at the University of South Florida where he earned a master’s degree in biology before launching his art career.
-The dots he once used to illustrate scientific specimens, as well as his penchant for experimenting with materials, are the basis for his signature abstract dot fields.
+Pin Point: David McKirdy with special guest Larry Allen Leslie Curran Gallery presents two artists with a keen attention to detail: David McKirdy, who lives and works in Tampa, create patterns and fields that “evoke associations from the atomic to the cosmic,” inspired by his time at the University of South Florida, where he earned a master’s degree in biology.
 Larry Allen, a graduate of Berea College, has spent decades perfecting the glazes and techniques you can find today in his art work.
 All of his pottery is wheel-thrown, made from a special black stoneware clay.
 The formed vessels are covered with a slip solution followed by a wax coating that allows for carving of designs into the clay, a technique known as Sgraffito.
 The vessels are bisque fired, then the interior is glazed and fired again to maturity.
-Exhibition opens April 9 and will be up through May 25.
-Reception is Saturday, April 13, 6-9 p.m. articlesstpete.com.
+Exhibition will be up through May 25. articlesstpete.com.

 Roadside Attractions April Seelbach left her homebase in St. Pete and took to the road to travel the country by van, but the resulting timeless and nostalgic paintings that organically emerged have turned out to be the artist’s bread and butter.
 Read Creative Pinellas interview here.
 Runs through April 28.
 Gallery hours are Saturdays 11 a.m.-7 p.m. and Sundays 11 a.m.-3 p.m. or by appointment.
 Click here for Facebook event page.